zeh/app-application-logger/README.md

 Usage
 -----

-Cipy ApplicationLogger.exe somewhere, and then run it.
+Download [ApplicationLogger.exe](https://github.com/zeh/app-application-logger/tree/master/deploy).
+Copy it somewhere, and then run it.
 It will add itself to the system tray, and start logging the applications you run.

 By default, it will also run at Windows startup.
 You can disable this behavior by right-clicking on its tray icon and deselecting that option.